Meet Our Team

 Meet Hilda, our Founder and Mentor.

-As a UN Women UK delegate to the United Nations Commission on the Status of Women (CSW68), Hilda advocates for women’s and girls’ rights, understanding their critical role in creating fair and thriving societies.
+As a UN Women UK participant to the United Nations Commission on the Status of Women (CSW68 and CSW69), Hilda advocates for women’s and girls’ rights, recognising their vital role in building fair and thriving societies.
+She is also a steering committee member of Lawyers Against Poverty's Refugee Rights Group, working passionately to support marginalised communities and advance social justice and equity.

 -